 Phone: (562) 985-7892

 - Sociology of Gender (Soc.
 325)

-- Race, gender, class, sexuality; race and racism; Islamophobia and anti-Muslim racism; transnational feminisms; War on Terror; U.S. Muslim communities; homeland security; women of color feminisms
+- Race, gender, class, sexuality; race and racism; Islamophobia and anti-Muslim racism; War on Terror; security and surveillance; transnational feminisms; women of color feminisms

 - B.A.
 Interdisciplinary Studies, UC Berkeley, 2001

 - Alimahomed-Wilson, Sabrina.
 2018.
 “When the FBI Knocks: Racialized State Surveillance of Muslims.”
 Critical Sociology.